PALUSE FACULTY RESEARCH GRANT

 Report of Project Outcomes is due June 1, 2019

-1. Cover sheet, with signatures from the applicant's Chair and Dean.
+1. Signatures from the applicant's Chair and Dean

 2. Narrative: The narrative should not exceed seven single spaced pages; this does not include the cover sheet, bibliography, curriculum vitae, or budget.
 The narrative should state: